Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Off-shell linearized dynamics

-Proposition \ref{s3p3} justifies the term ``microlocal'' for designating the elements of $\Fun_{\mu\loc}(\M,\UU)$, establishing the link with the notion of local functional employed in \cite{brudf}.
-Moreover, we have the following strengthening of Proposition \ref{s3p2}, which is crucial to this whole Subsection and justifies the christening ``microcausal'' given to the elements of $\Fun((\M,g),\UU)$.
+We have now the following strengthening of Proposition \ref{s3p2} and Theorem \ref{s3t3}, which is crucial to this whole Subsection and justifies the christening ``microcausal'' given to the elements of $\Fun((\M,g),\UU)$.
+We shall take advantage of the fact that, thanks to Theorem \ref{s3t3}, we may replace $E(\Li)[\varphi]$ by its \emph{cutoff version}